KFreon/KaelsKabbage/content/posts/2023-09-04-cross-platform-options-a-noob-view/index.md

   - Design tools can't target MAUI project
   - MAUI project can't reference executable project
   - Executable project required for migrations
   - So three projects required.
 MAUI, DB, DB migrations target
+> See [the code](#github-links) for my solution to this.

 ## Overall thoughts as a C# and web dev
 It's easy to pick up and run with, but does follow the usual dotnet kind of thing where everything is achievable, but sometimes feels more verbose than necessary.